CodeMiser/EveryDayExtensions/Components.md

 ### Purpose

 1. Centralized API Management:
-- Holds a reference to NetworkSession, which manages headers, base URLs, and network requests.
+    - Holds a reference to `NetworkSession`, which manages headers, base URLs, and network requests.
 2. Extension-Based Organization:
-- Specific API endpoints (e.g., fetchUsers) are implemented via extensions to NetworkAPI, keeping the core class clean.
+    - Specific API endpoints (e.g., `fetchUsers`) are implemented via extensions to `NetworkAPI`, keeping the core class clean.
 3. Application Access:
-- Global let api = NetworkAPI() enables application wide access to all NetworkAPI extension methods.
+    - Global let `api = NetworkAPI()` enables application wide access to all API extension methods.

 ## NetworkSession

 ### Purpose

 1. Holds the Global API State:
     - Encapsulates the Base URL and HTTP Header Fields
-2. Uses the Foundation Network API to implement network requests
+2. Uses Foundation Networking to implement network requests:
     - `perform(request:)` collaborates with the `NetworkRequest to form the `URLRequest` and drive the `URLSession`

 ### Key Dynamics:

 1. Thread Performance vs. Safety
     - Returns control to the main thread to ensure reliable operation within view controllers
 2. Networking Testability
     - Implements a networkLinkConditionerResponseDelay constant to trivially enable stress-testing

 ## NetworkRequest